 Our South Florida focus is on Everglades Restoration, Biscayne Bay protections, 'Hold The Line' Urban Development Boundary preservation, protection of agricultural lands, Smart Growth for urban planning, AND conservation of bird habitats.

-Preserve natural lands including the 2 properties owned by TAS that have teh endangered ecosystem pine rocklands on them, plus helping to preserve County natural lands, and State and Federal Parks.
+Preserve natural lands including the 2 properties owned by TAS that have the endangered pine rocklands ecosystem on them, plus helping to preserve County, State and Federal natural forests and preserves.

 We are proud to call the historic Doc Thomas House our home.
-It is our honor to preserve this 1930's "arts and crafts" style house and use it to champion local environmental conservation to benefit or our community.
+It is our honor to preserve this 1930's "arts and crafts" style house and use it to champion local environmental conservation preservation for the benefit or our South Florida community.

 Have fun outdoors in the natural environment.
 We have events and concerts at our Steinberg Nature Center, we go birding all over Miami Dade County, and hold volunteer eco-restoration days year-round.